AuditDeploy/Builder/README.md

   - As of now, a requirements.txt is necessary to build default python projects.
 - Ruby
   - Uses `bundle install --path vendor/bundle` as default command.
+- C/C++
+  - Looks for `Makefile` and runs `make` as default command.
+  - To run autotools or a `./configure` command please specify these in the builder.yaml

 To use other buildtools, buildcommands, or custome buildfiles you must create builder.yaml and run `config`.